mlcommons/dynabench/new_builder_evaluation/readme.md

 }
 ```

-Make sure you store the name of the role because you'd have to add it to a .env file.
+Make sure you store the name of the role because you have to add it to a .env file.

 Example variable name: